james-priest/javascript-objects/README.md

 })();
 ```

 This example also implements an IIFE to create the namespace.
 First, the `myApp` namespace is created if it doesn't already exist and is assigned to a local `rootNS` variable to save typing inside the namespace.
 Next, the billing namespace is created and assigned to the local `ns` variable to save typing inside the namespace.
-Finally, the private `taxRate` propertty is defined while the public `Invoice` is defined.
+Finally, the private `taxRate` property is defined while the public `Invoice` is defined.

 **[⬆ top](#creating-javascript-objects)**